 Airline Reservations Tips: Incognito mode

-Unless you’re well qualified in computer tech-savy, not many people know about browsing in incognito mode in computer.
+Unless you’re well qualified in computer tech-savvy, not many people know about browsing in incognito mode in the computer.
 Incognito mode or ‘private browsing’ is a setting option on your chosen internet browser that stops your history from being stored within the servers or cache memory.

 While this may seem irrelevant to making airline reservations, it can actually be the difference between airline prices going up over time.